Kentucky Bluegrass: From Lexington to Louisville

 - Following our morning lectures, members may select from two off-site tour options: Frankfort and Environs or Paris and Georgetown.

-- Alternatively, members may opt for an outing to Paris and Georgetown, where the first stop includes lunch at the colossal Duncan Tavern, a three-storied building constructed of native limestone.
+- Alternatively, members may opt for an outing to Paris and Georgetown, where the first stop includes lunch at the colossal Duncan Tavern, a three-story building constructed of native limestone.
 Joseph Duncan, an officer in the Revolutionary War, built his home in 1788, four years before Kentucky received her statehood.
 We proceed to the privately-owned Buknore, one of Kentucky’s most beautiful antebellum edifices, which was lovingly restored in recent years.
 Kiser Station is one of the most important stone houses in Bourbon County.
 The property was established by the Kiser family in 1780, who lived in the home for nearly 170 years.
 The day concludes at Kentucky’s grandest Greek Revival house, Ward Hall.
 The imposing structure belonged to the Mississippi planter Junius Ward and was completed in 1857 using designs from Minard Lafever’s pattern books.

 Sunday, April 10